-If you have a (part time) job or you are required to take out a Dutch basisverzekering (basic health insurance policy).
-If you do not have this, you risk being fined, and will have to pay the insurance premium retroactively.
-Please note, an internship which pays more than 150 euros a month or 1500 euros a year could qualify as a job and might need a Dutch basisverzekering as well (please contact us if this might be the case).
+If you have a (part time) job, you are required to take out a Dutch basisverzekering (basic health insurance policy).
+If you do not have this, you risk being fined and will have to pay the insurance premium retroactively.
+Please note that an internship paying more than €150 a month or €1500 a year may qualify as a job and may require you to take out a Dutch basisverzekering policy as well (please contact us if this might be the case).

-For student insurances we have a collaboration with AON Student Insurances.
-This insurance provider has a lot of experience with international students and offers a Basic Health Insurance policy as well.
-Due to their experience with international students they offer the possibility to change back to your AON student insurance as soon as you are no longer required to have a basic health insurance quickly and will not hold you to a year term.
-Please note, if you take out Dutch basic health insurance, you may be eligible for compensation for your insurance premium.
-This compensation is called healthcare benefit or healthcare allowance (zorgtoeslag).
+We have a partnership with Aon Student Insurance.
+This insurance provider has a lot of experience with international students and also offers a Basic Healthcare Insurance policy.
+Due to their experience with international students, they offer the option of switching back to an Aon student insurance policy quickly as soon as you are no longer required to have a basic health insurance policy.
+This means you are not obliged to continue paying for the whole year.

 Health & Safety

 We hope that you will enjoy your stay in the Netherlands without any health or safety problems.
 This will most likely be the case.
 However, should you need any medical assistance or emergency services (ambulance, police or fire brigade), our student website contains some useful information for students.